Competitive Landscape Slide: Templates & Examples for Your Pitch Deck

 A competitive landscape slide is a visual representation of how your company positions itself relative to competitors in your market.
 It answers the question every investor asks: "Who else is solving this problem, and why will you win?"

 This slide is what investors call a "make or break" moment in your pitch.
 Get it right, and you demonstrate deep market understanding and strategic clarity.
-Get it wrong—by claiming no competition or positioning yourself unrealistically well—and you signal either naivety or dishonesty.
+Get it wrong -- by claiming no competition or positioning yourself unrealistically well -- and you signal either naivety or dishonesty.

 This guide covers the formats that work (2x2 matrices, feature comparisons, power grids), real examples from funded startups, the mistakes that kill credibility, and templates you can use today.
+For a complete pitch deck framework covering all 12 essential slides including the competition slide, see our Pitch Deck Guide.

 What Is a Competitive Landscape Slide?#